heang2/4cities_pipeline/README.md

 ## 3.Traffic assignment
 We have already used a relatively sophisticated traffic assignment method in our previous work, so we can directly use the [Colab code](https://colab.research.google.com/drive/19iGXJAHx5_vvoZMbOmbBXdTwxzVogB2V?usp=sharing) and [github code](https://github.com/xuxiaotong/A_unified_and_validated_traffic_dataset_for_20_U.S._cities) for this step.
+After running the above code, it is necessary to save the result data output by Traffic assignment, such as assignment_desult.csv and network.csv, for the next step.

 ## 4.ArcGIS urban congestion visualization and accessibility analysis